Solavei

 Solavei was a social commerce network offering contract-free mobile service in the United States, known for its use of incentivized referral plans and its social network advertising program.
 In addition to its mobile phone services, Solavei operated a social commerce network for its users.
 Ryan Wuerch founded the company in 2012.
 As of 2013, Solavei had 140 employees and was valued by investors at $120 million.
 The company has been described as a multi-level marketing (MLM) company, or of being very similar to a MLM company.

 On June 18, 2014, the company filed Chapter 11 bankruptcy.

-On November 19, 2015, Solavei announced its carrier partner, T-Mobile USA, had terminated its agreement to provide service under the condition that Solavei did not meet expectations.
+Solavei announced on November 19, 2015, that its carrier partner, T-Mobile USA, had terminated its agreement to provide service under the condition that Solavei did not meet expectations.
 Solavei customers were allowed to migrate to T-Mobile Prepaid for a $10 monthly credit for 6 months and a free month of service.
 Wireless service was discontinued on December 4, 2015.

 Background

 Solavei was launched in September 2012 and operated as an MVNO through its partnership with T-Mobile US.
-The company’s initial offering was a $49 per month, no-contract mobile phone plan for unlimited voice, text, and data.
+The company's initial offering was a $49 per month, no-contract mobile phone plan for unlimited voice, text, and data.
 In September 2013 the company implemented the loyalty card program Solavei Marketplace.
 The program enabled users to receive discounts at participating retailers.

-The company utilized a customer-to-customer marketing model, paying its customers on a recurring basis for referrals.
+The company used a customer-to-customer marketing model, paying its customers on a recurring basis for referrals.
 As of August 2013, Solavei had paid out more than $14.4 million to its near 280,000 members.